To contact the Chair of Governors, please email: email@example.com

 Where do Academy Members fit in?

 Academy Members are the people who hold the governing body to account.
 Under normal circumstances they very much take a back seat, attending the AGM and receiving the audited accounts.
-Our Churston Members are Tim Durrant, Barry Goldsmith, Sue Gunn-Johnson, Charlie Webber and the incumbent Chair of Governors (currently Roni Jay).
+Our Churston Members are Sue Gunn-Johnson, Roni Jay and Tracey Morris.

 As an academy, the buck stops with the governors (including the Head) and the Members.
 So here’s what the organisation structure looks like: